IN THIS GUIDE

-When discussing the QTBIPOC community, we must acknowledge and keep in mind the term intersectionality.
-Intersectionality refers to the position a person is in when they are a part of multiple niche communities within our society.
-These include categories such as gender identity, sexuality, class, race, and mobility.
-The QTBIPOC community stands at the intersection of race and gender identity or sexuality– making their experiences and their treatment needs very unique to who they are.
-This is why access to culturally competent mental health care is so vital for members of this community.
+The QTBIPOC community encompasses Queer, Trans, Black, Indigenous People of Color.
+When discussing this community, we must acknowledge intersectionality.
+Defined as a person’s overlap of social identities, intersectionality is a combination of gender identity, sexuality, class, race, and mobility.
+The QTBIPOC community stands at the intersection of race, gender identity and sexuality.
+Because of this, their experiences and their treatment needs are unique.
+Access to culturally competent mental health and addiction care is vital for members of this community.

-The prejudice that many LGBTQ+ people face throughout adolescence and into adulthood, from both their own families and outside sources, contributes largely to the rate of mental illness (39%) of the demographic.
-The suicide rate for LGBTQ+ high schoolers of color in the United States currently stands at 27% which is widely disproportionate to white LGBTQ+ high schoolers at 22%, and non-LGBTQ high schoolers at 5%.
-LGBTQ+ individuals face health disparities that can be attributed to societal stigma, discrimination, and violation of their civil and human rights at every age.
-The discrimination that they face has correlated with high rates of psychiatric disorders, substance abuse, and suicide.
-Black and Indigenous people also exhibit similar statistics when it comes to societal discrimination and its effects on mental health and suicidal thoughts.
+39% of LGBTQ+ people struggle with mental illness.
+The prejudice many of them face, from their own families and outside sources, contributes largely to mental illness.
+Suicide rates for LGBTQ+ high schoolers of color in the United States currently stands at 27%.
+This is disproportionate to white LGBTQ+ high schoolers at 22% and non-LGBTQ+ high schoolers at 5%.
+LGBTQ individuals face unequal health care services due to societal stigma and discrimination.
+This is not only a violation of human rights, but it correlates to high rates of mental illness, substance abuse, and suicide.

 - Trans Lifeline: US 877-565-8860 / Canada 877-330-6366